-Now, add one stick of butter and ¾ cup of dark chocolate to a microwave-safe bowl.
+Add one stick of butter and ¾ cup of dark chocolate to a microwave-safe bowl.
 Microwave in 20-second increments until melted & whisk together.
-Then, pour the melted chocolate and maple syrup into the egg mixture and whisk.
+Then, whisk the melted chocolate and maple syrup into the egg mixture.
 Follow with the vanilla and cocoa-flour mix.
 Whisk together until thoroughly combined.
 It will be a little thick – that is ok!

 Bake for 25 – 30 minutes or until the toothpick in the center comes out clean.
-Check at the 25- minute mark (every oven is different).
-Let the brownies cool before slicing – enjoy!
+Check at the 25-minute mark (every oven is different).

-- Use good quality cocoa powder.
-This is my #1 baking tip for this recipe, especially these fudgy strawberry brownies.
-Make sure to use a high-quality cocoa powder like Ghirardelli for the best-tasting, rich, chocolatey brownies.
-If you use a poor-quality brand like Trader Joe’s or Hersey’s, your brownies will lack the chocolate flavor and can be chalky.
+- Use High-Quality Cocoa Powder: This is my #1 baking tip for this recipe, especially these fudgy strawberry brownies.
+Choose premium cocoa powder like Ghirardelli for rich, chocolatey strawberry brownies.
+Avoid a poor-quality brand like Trader Joe’s, your brownies will lack the chocolate flavor and can be chalky.

-- Make these brownies dairy-free.
-You can easily make this strawberry brownie recipe dairy-free by substituting the butter with vegan butter (like the Earth Balance vegan butter sticks) and using dairy-free chocolate like Lily’s Dark Chocolate Chips.
+- Go Dairy-Free: You can easily make this strawberry brownie recipe dairy-free by substituting the butter with vegan butter (like the Earth Balance vegan butter sticks) and using dairy-free chocolate like Lily’s Dark Chocolate Chips.

 If you don’t have an ingredient or two, don’t worry!
 I only recommend substituting 1 or 2 ingredients since the original recipe is so delicious.
 Here are my recommendations: